 8. Garage Sales

 If you want to declutter your used books for money, holding a good, classic garage sale is the simplest way.
-Selling your books this way is less costly (or doesn’t cost you any penny at all).
+Selling your books this way is less costly (or doesn’t cost you a penny at all).
 Like selling your books at local bookstores, this tactic instantly promises profit.

 You might only make a few dollar bills this way, but if you have 80 books that you price at $1 to $2, you could load another $80 to $160 in your pocket (and, of course, clutter-free shelves!).
 On top of that, this is the best way to earn more income because you are free to dispose of other things for money, like selling used furniture, toys, and other household items.